microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

         n+=1
 ```

 After executing this algorithm, Q-Table should be updated with values that define the attractiveness of different actions at each step.
 We can try to visualize Q-Table by plotting a vector at each cell that will point in the desired direction of movement.
-For simplicity, we draw small circle instead of arrow head.
+For simplicity, we draw a small circle instead of an arrow head.

 <img src="images/learned.png"/>

 ## Checking the Policy

 Since Q-Table lists the "attractiveness" of each action at each state, it is quite easy to use it to define the efficient navigation in our world.
-In the simplest case, we can just select the action corresponding to the highest Q-Table value:
+In the simplest case, we can select the action corresponding to the highest Q-Table value:

 ```python
 def qpolicy_strict(m):